Roger Federer Defeats Dusan Lajovic in Straight Sets at 2018 Wimbledon

 Roger Federer began his campaign for a ninth Wimbledon title in fine fashion as he crushed Dusan Lajovic 6-1, 6-3, 6-4 in the opening round on Centre Court on Monday.

-Opening the tournament as the defending champion, it was almost a case of blink or you'll miss him as Federer beat the world No. 58 in 79 minutes.
+Opening the tournament as the defending champion, you could have blinked and missed Federer as he beat the world No. 58 in 79 minutes.

 It was a phenomenal display from the 36-year-old, who was almost unplayable at times and well and truly lived up to his tag of pre-tournament favourite.

-Federer will endure tougher tests in the coming days—his second-round match will be against Lukas Lacko or Benjamin Bonzi—but he could hardly have asked for a better opener as he looks to win a 21st Grand Slam title.
+Federer will endure tougher tests as the tournament progresses, but he could hardly have asked for a better opener as he looks to win a 21st Grand Slam title.
+He'll face either Lukas Lacko or Benjamin Bonzi in his second-round match.

 Federer strode out on to Centre Court on Monday sporting a new sponsor on his kit: